-“If the air is too dry, this dries out mucous membranes and exacerbates coughing and wheezing," she explains.
-"If the air is too humid, this can precipitate house dust mites and mold, triggering asthma symptoms.
-Overly humid air directly triggers the airways to constrict, resulting in allergens being trapped inside, and worsening asthma symptoms.”
+Humidifiers work by releasing moisture into the air to increase the humidity levels.
+“If air is too dry, this dries out mucous membranes and exacerbates coughing and wheezing,” explains Dr Deborah Lee, MD and representative for Dr Fox Online Pharmacy.
+“If air is too humid, this can precipitate house dust mites and mold, triggering asthma symptoms.
+Overly humid air directly triggers the airways to constrict, resulting in allergens being trapped inside, and worsening asthma symptoms,” she says.

 Best humidifiers we've tested